durkeepk/website/content/authors/admin/_index.md

 title: Patrick Durkee
 ---

-I am a doctoral student studying psychology in the Buss Lab at UT Austin.
+I am a Research Fellow at the Institute for Advanced Study in Toulouse.
 I spend most of my time investigating the psychological underpinnings of human status hierarchies and how they relate to broad cultural and individual differences.
-I also teach R.
+I also teach R and statistics.